-Having lived in Washington, D.C. for decades, I’ve come to mark spring by the blooming of the cherry trees around the Tidal Basin.
-And due to this long-lived tradition, I am an avid observer of the weather.
-Some years, I’ve donned a heavy jacket to see the flowers.
-Other times, I’ve worn shorts.
-Still other years, fickle spring winds have spelled the early demise of the delicate pink blossoms.
+Having lived in Washington, D.C. for decades, I’ve come to associate spring with the blossoming of the cherry trees around the Tidal Basin.
+And due to this long-standing tradition, I am a keen observer of the weather.
+Some years, I’ve worn a heavy jacket to see the flowers.
+Other times, I’ve put on shorts.
+Still other years, fickle winds have spelled the early demise of the delicate blooms.

 To avoid the crowds, we always arrive early on the National Mall.
-And by early, I mean right after sunrise.
+And by early, I mean right after dawn.
 By 8:00 am, there are usually thousands of people already snapping pictures under the fluffy pink canopy.
-It is estimated that more than 1,500,000 visitors descend on the National Mall each year to take in the magnificent blossoms.
+It is estimated that more than 1,500,000 visitors come to the National Mall each year to view the magnificent blossoms.
+Below is their story.

 Washington D.C.’s cherry trees originated as a gift of friendship from Japan to the American people in the early 1900’s.
-But long before that, they had already caught the eye of American journalist and world traveler Eliza Scidmore.
-In 1885, she visited Japan and was awestruck by the spectacular trees.
+But long before that, they had caught the eye of American journalist Eliza Scidmore.
+In 1885, during a visit to Japan, she was awestruck by the flowering tree.
 She wrote:

 Its short-lived glory makes it all the more keen and enjoying.